 A Short History of CRM

 CRM is an interesting software category because, before SaaS, and Salesforce, on-premises CRM had one of the failure rates of any category of application.
-Siebel was, of course, the market leader (Siebel was acquired by Oracle in 2005, and as is standard is now an irrelevant application), and then other companies like SAP and Oracle developed CRM applications.
-All of these applications failed in implementation at very high rates, and now most of the CRM market is delivered by SaaS, and it is the only category of enterprise software that is delivered this way.
+Siebel was, of course, the market leader (Oracle acquired Siebel in 2005, and as is standard is now an irrelevant application).
+Then other companies like SAP and Oracle developed CRM applications.
+All of these applications failed in implementation at very high rates, and now most of the CRM market is delivered by SaaS.
+It is the only category of enterprise software that is delivered this way.
 Why?
 Some have argued that CRM is a natural fit for SaaS delivery because it is a more straightforward application, and requires little in the way of computation.
-CRM is after all just an input-output application.
+CRM is, after all, just an input-output application.
 However, while this is a tempting line of logic, we don’t think this can be the only reason.
 One could run some of the most complex and processor heavy enterprise applications in the cloud, as the server is in any case remote from the user regardless of whether the application his hosted internally or externally.
 For instance, if we look at DropBox – a cloud-based data hosting solution, it has a better search capability than any operating system search we have ever tested – and this is a combination of both specialized hardware as well as software for searching.